ML-KULeuven/problog/docs/source/modeling_advanced.rst

 If there is only one output argument, it should not be wrapped in a tuple.

 Functions decorated with ``problog_export_nondet`` should return a list of result tuples.

+Functions decorated with ``problog_export_raw`` should return a list of tuples where each tuple contains a value for each argument listed in the specification.

 For example, consider the following Python module ``numbers.py`` which defines two functions.